h0tk3y/k-new-mpp-samples/README.md

 > Gradle Kotlin DSL is not yet supported, use the Groovy DSL for now

-To set up a multiplatform project, one needs to first apply the Kotlin multiplatform plugin:
+To set up a multiplatform project, first apply the Kotlin multiplatform plugin:

 ```groovy
 buildscript {